neighborhoods/pipenv-devcheck/README.md

 with helping users debug due to a hidden environment difference.

 After installation, simply run `pipenv-devcheck` via the command line to use!

+## Visible Examples ##
+To interact with this tool and see how its output will be displayed, simply modify `demo/demo_Pipfile` and `demo/demo_setup.py` to introduce various version discrepances, and then run the code in `demo/demo.py`.